-Looking forward to 2020-21
+Looking forward to 2021-22

-We will continue to tackle the priorities set by Leaders' and Grants Committees in the coming year, in the context of the extraordinary circumstances that London has faced over the past few months, and will continue to face over the coming year, due to Covid-19.
-We will be mindful of the need to complement and support London's transition and recovery and will ensure the programme remains alive to a changing landscape, and the changing needs of some of our most vulnerable residents.
-We will manage the performance of these commissions and report to the Committee on a regular basis.
-We will also explore with the Grants Committee, a restart of the design work for a new 2021-2025 pan-London Grants Programme to further support London's recovery and complement the work of London's boroughs.
+We will continue to tackle the priorities set by Leaders' and Grants Committees in the coming year, in the context of the extraordinary circumstances that London has faced over the past year, and will continue to face for some time due to the lasting effects of Covid-19 and the measures needed to lessen its spread.
+We will continue to be mindful of the need to complement and support London's recovery and renewal and will ensure the programme remains alive to a changing landscape, and the changing needs of some of our most vulnerable residents.
+We will manage the performance of the programme and report to the Grants Committee on a regular basis.